What Should I Do When FBI Agents Show Up at My House to Interview Me?

 Yes.
 When you hire a lawyer, your lawyer will communicate directly with the FBI on your behalf.
 Your lawyer will tell the agents handling your case that you have engaged legal counsel and will instruct the agents to contact them rather than contacting you directly.

 Q: Does the FBI call you?

 The FBI might call you, although it is more likely that federal agents will come to meet with you in person.
 The element of surprise works to their advantage, and most people assume that callers who claim to be “FBI agents” are scammers.

 Q: How can a lawyer help during an FBI investigation if I am guilty?

 While there are numerous federal statutes that the FBI can use to implicate individuals and businesses in criminal activity, you should never assume that you have committed a federal crime.
 Next to speaking with federal agents, assuming that you are guilty is one of the biggest mistakes you can make during a federal investigation.
-That said, even if you have taken the steps necessary to commit a federal offense, there are still numerous defenses that the best federal defense lawyer may be able to use to protect you.
+Even if you have taken the steps necessary to commit a federal offense, there are still numerous defenses that the best federal defense lawyer may be able to use to protect you.